-If you would like to attend or enter your team or individual project, please register by completing and returning the booking form below:
+If you would like to attend, please register by completing and returning the booking form below:

 After registering to visit, you will be contacted by email to confirm your preferred visit slot and workshops.
 Please note these will be allocated on a first-come, first served basis.

 Science Made Simple – It’s only water… or is it?

 This exciting science made simple show explores all the amazing properties of water.
 From absorbing water effectively, to dissolving chemicals in it, you can squash, freeze and heat water to do all sorts of things.

 Be prepared to get wet, in this interactive show which may see students (and teachers) get a little wetter than they bargained for!